Austria · duration itinerary

 Insider tips

-- ◆Consider staying overnight in Hallstatt to experience the village before and after day-trippers arrive.
+- ◆Consider staying overnight to experience the village after day-trippers leave.

-- ◆Public transport (trains and buses) is efficient for reaching Hallstatt, and walking is best within the village itself.
-Parking is very limited and expensive.
+- ◆Public transport (trains and buses) are efficient ways to reach Hallstatt, and parking within the village is limited and expensive.

 Packing highlights